 The scanner shows you a list of issues and possible actions you can take.
 If the integrity of an object has been verified, you see a green mark Verified.
 If you see the “Integrity data not found” message, you need to upload a reference ZIP archive by clicking “Resolve issue”.
 For all other issues, click on an appropriate issue link.
 To view the content of a file, click on its name.

-The scanner shows you short file names, to view full file names, with absolute paths click the Show full paths link.
+The scanner shows you short file names, to view full file names with absolute paths, click the icon on the bottom right corner.

 Dealing with suspicious files